Medical school: France

-After that ranking exams, students can start as residents in the specialty they have been able to pick.
+After that ranking exams, students can start as residents in a specialty.
 That is the point from which they also start getting paid.

 Towards the end of the medical program, French medical students are provided with more responsibilities and are required to defend a thesis.
-At the conclusion of the thesis defense, French medical students receive a State Diploma of Doctor of Medicine (MD) or "Diplôme d'Etat de Docteur en Médecine" for general medicine.
+At the conclusion of this defense, French medical students receive a State Diploma of Doctor of Medicine (MD) or "Diplôme d'Etat de Docteur en Médecine" for general medicine.
 For those who are in speciality training will also receive a Diploma of Specialized Studies (DES = Diplôme d'Études Specialisées) to mark their specialties.
 Some students may also receive a Diploma of Specialized Complementary Studies (DESC = Diplôme d'Études Specialisées Complementaires).